 - Make a batch of surprise muffins—half-fill the muffin cups, put in a dob of jam, and then cover the jam with more muffin mix.

 - Jam makes an easy crepe filling!
 Top it with a spoonful of cream fraiche or whipping cream.

 - For a flavourful protein shake, blend jam, milk and protein powder.

 - Use a jelly-type version to sweeten tea instead of sugar or honey.

 - Mix it with oil, vinegar and spices for a sweet salad dressing.

 - Use jam instead of sugar for making chewy and fruity cookies.

 - Drizzle warmed-up jam over really hot and spicy chicken wings.

-- Spoon marmalade over chicken breasts before baking: a really simple glaze.
+- Spoon marmalade over chicken breasts before baking (it makes a really simple glaze).